 For since the creation of the world God’s invisible qualities – his eternal power and divine nature – have been clearly seen, being understood from what has been made.
 (Romans 1:20)

-In this time of Da Vinci codes, of Christians who reject Christ, of corrupt clergymen, of government-as-religion and endless sermons of cynics and atheists – in all this confusion, it’s easy to lose sight of the simple fact that God just is.
+In this time of cultural divides, of Christians who reject Christ, of corrupt clergymen, of government-as-religion and endless sermons of cynics and atheists – in all this confusion, it’s easy to lose sight of the simple fact that God just is.
 Independent of apostate nations, terrorism, troubled what-ifs and tortured but-whys, the Ancient of Days is here, now, resting upon you as you read these words.
 You need only look outside, and you will see that this universe was created to dance around one name – YHWH.

 Praise Him, sun and moon.
 You will see the great light that warms this Earth with its million-mile fire, its ancient core that forms light, is light and is the source of all light, without which no creature would have heat.
 In the evening you will see the lesser light, that body of cratered dust which, for all its scars and gaping ruptures, is reborn as a thing of glowing brilliance when it reflects the shine of the sun’s greater flame.

 Praise Him, all you shining stars.
 As night falls you will see the unveiling of supernovas and constellations, those glimmering shards of glory which are there, always, though hidden by smog and stratosphere, waiting to be gazed upon and sung about.
 You will see them and think, “The stars were here long before I drew my first breath, and they will be here long after my last, fixed in their paths.”